mpv-player/mpv/DOCS/man/options.rst

     frame when beneficial for performance.
 In particular, this is required to avoid an unnecessary FBO indirection when no advanced rendering is required otherwise.
 Has no effect if there already is an indirect pass, such as when advanced scaling is enabled.
-Defaults to on.
-(Only affects ``--vo=gpu-next``, note that ``--vo=gpu`` always delays the peak.)
+Defaults to no. (Only affects ``--vo=gpu-next``, note that ``--vo=gpu`` always delays the peak.)

 ``--hdr-peak-percentile=<0.0..100.0>``